palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

 Making a chart in Plotly is simple, but we have to do some data transformation first.
 Plotly wants the x and y values of the chart to be in arrays, which are like a list of values.

-We want to make two charts - one of city homicides and one of killings in Harvard Park.
+We want to make two charts - one of county homicides and one of killings in Harvard Park.
 So let's make arrays that will hold those values that we will then provide to our function, as well as the years.

 .. code-block:: javascript

-    // Initialize the arrays that will hold our lists of data var cityHomicides = [];
+    // Initialize the arrays that will hold our lists of data var countyHomicides = [];
     var harvardParkHomicides = [];
     var years = [];